freeCodeCamp/guide/src/pages/javascript/popup-boxes/index.md

 ### Prompt
 The <a href='https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt' target='_blank' rel='nofollow'>prompt method</a> is typically used to get text input from the user.
 This function can take two arguments, both of which are optional: a message to display to the user and a default value to display in the text field.
+Please take note that the output of the prompt function is always a string, if the output need to be converted to number variable, use Number() or ParseInt() functions to get an integer value.

 ### Example:
 `var age = prompt('How old are you?', '100');`